drewtodd/drewtodd.github.io/_posts/2016-06-05-invision-this.md

 Truth be told, I just couldn’t get into it.

 While the bottom line is that Axure packs a ton of functionality into a client-side tool, its arcane UI and workflow left me cold.
 InVision, on the other hand, had me productive in a few minutes.
 And the way their help documentation explains the tool is as [straight ahead][6] as Wayne Shorter meets Herbie Hancock.
 Even though it was my first project, I never felt like I was dealing with a learning curve.
-And every corner I turned in the app surprised me with another “you can *do* that?” moment of existential coolness.
+Every corner I turned in the app surprised me with another “you can *do* that?” moment of existential coolness.
 The fact that it produces visually stunning results doesn’t hurt either.

 ## Workflow-friendly